 The Late Wangari Maathai: Environmentalist, Nobel Peace Prize Winner

 The late Wangari Maathai had great persuasive powers working as Kenya’s assistant minister for the environment.
 Wangari single-handedly talked the Mexican army, French celebrities, Japanese geishas and thousands of schools to plant trees.
 She spent most of her life planting saplings.
-She was the founder of the Green Belt Movement, an initiative through which billions of trees have been planted and millions more others pledged.
+She was the founder of the Green Belt Movement, an initiative through which billions of trees have been planted and millions of more others pledged.

 Wangari succeeded in putting deforestation high on the African agenda and made tree planting an act of change in which everyone must engage.

 Charlie is a blogger and focuses on matters of green lifestyle.
 The blog features natural, eco-friendly topics, and products.
 Also, it covers natural skincare and wellness products.
 It seeks to empower and inspire people to make wise decisions that won’t impact negatively on their health and environment.

 Marina, a Brazilian environmentalist, spent most of her childhood collecting rubber from the Amazon forest.
 She demonstrated against the destruction of wrought by illegal loggers.
 Under her watch deforestation has reduced by over 70% with millions of reserves given to traditional communities.